© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ribchester Roman fort (Bremetennacum) is a scheduled monument protected by Historic England under reference 1005110.
 View the official record →

-Ribchester Roman fort, known in antiquity as Bremetennacum, is a first and second-century auxiliary fort situated on the River Ribble in Lancashire.
+Ribchester Roman fort is a Roman auxiliary fort located on the River Ribble in Lancashire, England, dating from the late first century AD onwards.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005110.

 Ribchester Roman fort (Bremetennacum) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005110.